 A dog’s digestive system is built for meat – it’s what they naturally thrive on.
 Meat provides all the essential proteins, vitamins, minerals and fat a healthy dog needs, as well as water, which is good for hydration.
 It’s packed full of the goodness which keeps coats healthy, eyes bright and boundless energy.

-All of Butcher’s nourishing food for dogs is 100% nutritionally complete, which means meals contain all of the nutrients needed for a balanced diet.
+All of Butcher’s nourishing food for dogs is 100% complete & balanced, which means meals contain all of the nutrients needed for a balanced diet.

 A dog’s food requirements will depend on their age, state of their health and the level of exercise they get each day, so please bear this in mind when choosing their food and the amount to feed.

 Benefits Of Feeding Wet Food

 Our wet dog food is gently steamed in trays and tins to seal in the delicious taste and smell, so there’s no need for artificial preservatives, colours or flavourings.

 Wet dog food is much closer to what your dog’s ancestors might have eaten in the wild.
 It’s easier to eat and provides natural nutrition and hydration – and you’ll be able to see how much your dog loves it.